 Change Your Interest Rate

 Interest rates are constantly changing.
 The rates of today may be less than the rates that you had at the signing of your mortgage.
 That’s okay!
 You may be able to get a reduced interest rate with a mortgage refinance.
 This can help you save money overall.
 You may be able to improve your interest rate if your credit score has gotten better!
 You can check your credit score for free and this can provide you insight as to whether or not your score changed.
 A higher score can mean better rates!

 Get Cash Out of Your Home

-How Long Does It Take to Refinance a House?
+So, How Long Does it Usually Take to Refinance a House?

-A mortgage refinance usually takes 30 days to 45 days to finish.
-Unfortunately you won’t know how long your refinance will take exactly.
+Unfortunately, you won’t know how long your refinance will take exactly.
 There are multiple factors that can affect how long the refinance process will take.
 Inspections, third parties, appraisals, and more can affect these timelines.
 The amount of time your refinance could take can also be longer or shorter than the average.
-Your financial situation and the size of your property also affects how long the refinance process will take.
+Your financial situation and the size of your property also affect how long the refinance process will take.